News & Resources

 Sometimes you can’t get a mortgage from a traditional or alternative lender and so you may be considering a private lender.

-Private lenders aren’t associated with a financial institution, such as a bank.
-While the general belief is that people who have a credit score of less than 680 are the ones who use private lenders, these providers also cater to:
+Private lenders aren’t associated with a financial institution like banks.
+While the general belief is that private lenders are for Canadians with a credit score of less than 680, these providers also cater to:

-● People who want a quick loan and don’t want or can’t wait for the approval process.
+● People who want a loan and don’t want to or can’t wait for the approval process.

-When you apply for a private mortgage, you can expect higher interest rates compared to those offered by prime lenders; broker fees and mortgage fees that can add up to 3% of your mortgage; and terms ranging from one year up to 35 years.
+Private mortgages generally come with higher interest rates compared to those offered by prime lenders.
+They also have broker fees and mortgage fees which can add up to 3% of your mortgage.
+Terms range from one year up to 35 years.

 With this in mind, let’s look at some important dos and don’ts when getting a mortgage from a private lender.